-The main driver for SCR based on the Standard model is the underwriting risk of Non-life and NSLT health that counts for 72% of total risk capital demand before diversification.
-The main risks included in underwriting risk are pandemic risk, Non-life premium and reserve risk, Non-life Cat risk and NSLT health premium and reserve risk.
+The main driver for SCR based on the Standard model is the underwriting risk of Non-life and NSLT health that counts for 66% of total risk capital demand before diversification.
+The main risks included in underwriting risk are Non-life premium and reserve risk, Accident concentration risk, Non-life Cat risk and NSLT health premium and reserve risk.

-The next main driver is market risk, which accounts for 18% of the risk capital demand before diversification.
-The main risks under market risk are, Property risk and Equity risk.
+The next main driver is market risk, which accounts for 24% of the risk capital demand before diversification.
+The main risks under market risk are Currency risk, Property risk and Equity risk.